djbower/spider/README.md

 ### 6. Code development tips

 1. Ensure all previous tests pass (i.e., you haven't broken a part of the code that was previously working)
-2. Include a template input file in the ```examples/``` directory
-3. Use valgrind to confirm that your code is free of memory leaks (or alternatively, we will do this before merging your branch with master)
+1. Use valgrind to confirm that your code is free of memory leaks (or alternatively, we will do this before merging your branch with master)
-4. Most importantly, comment comment comment!
+1. Most importantly, comment comment comment!
 And try to predict potential bugs as you code and add a commment about those as well!

 ## Running the code

 Add the installation directory to your `$PATH` so you can call the `spider` binary without requiring the absolute path.
 Typically, you will set up a project folder elsewhere to store your models, i.e., outside the installation directory where the SPIDER source code resides.
 You can run `spider` without an argument and standard parameters will be used for a simple magma ocean cooling model.
 But in general, you will add an argument, i.e. `spider -options_file input.opts` to use the parameters specified in `input.opts` (this input filename is an example).
 There are example input files in the `examples/` directory.

+Some of the following tutorial examples have been moved.
+Instead, look in the tests/opts directory to find example model input (opts) files.

 ## Tutorial example 1: Simple magma ocean cooling